d99kris/nmail/README.md

 Different verbosity levels are supported.
 The default logging level is very brief, primarily to minimize performance overhead.
-However, when encountering issued and reporting bugs, it is generally preferred to provide logs produced in verbose mode.
+However, when encountering issues and reporting bugs, it is generally preferred to provide logs produced in verbose mode.
 To enable verbose logging:

     nmail --verbose